-Large companies like Tesla, Alphabet, Ford, GM, and Volvo have all entered the space.
+Large automakers like Tesla, Alphabet, Ford, GM, and Volvo have all entered the autonomous vehicle space.

-Search interest in “Waymo” has risen by 2050% in five years.
+Search interest in “Waymo” over the last 10 years.

-As a result of this partnership, Ford is expected to launch its own self-driving car business in 2022.
+As a result of this partnership, Ford is expected to launch its own self-driving car business.

 A major barrier to this relentless growth, however, is consumer and regulatory concerns.